Boat Conversion

 2) Full horsepower — Actual horsepower of four-stroke motors has tended to be less than the stated horsepower, whereas actual horsepower of two-stroke motors tends to be at or above the stated horsepower.

 Also, Evinrude provides an excellent fisherman-friendly tiller handle (FIG. 23).
 It's extra-long and it includes a thumb-controllable trim button at the end of the throttle grip, an easy-reach forward-positioned gear shift handle, and forward-positioned start and shut-off buttons.
-(In the spirit of candid disclosure, Yamaha also has a nicely-designed tiller handle.)
+(In the spirit of candid disclosure, Yamaha also has a nicely-designed tiller handle; plus I see that Mercury is now coming out with one, too.)

 (NOTE: If you seek more info on E-TEC features and technology I would suggest that you contact a knowledgeable dealer.
 The most knowledgeable person on this product that I've come across is Dave Zammitt of Lockeman's Hardware & Boats — Phone: 313-842-0268.)